Theyre Never Coming Back: Eight Kids Among 12 Dead In US House Fire - UrduPoint

 "I am in shock.
 I don't know what to do.
 I don't know what to say," said Purifoy.

 "They was somebody who was supposed to continue life and die of old age, not from stuff that could have been avoided."
-Officials said eight people escaped the flames, while another two were hospitalized.
-One of the two receiving treatment was a five-year-old nephew of Purifoy.
+Officials said eight people escaped the flames, while another two were hospitalized, one of who was a five-year-old nephew of Purifoy.

 "Everybody is gone except for one child," she said.